 Transformation of a Linear Function Worksheets

-This ensemble of transformation worksheets is targeted to help learners gain an understanding of the transformation of a linear function and its graph.
+This ensemble of transformation worksheets is targeted to help high school learners gain an understanding of the transformation of a linear function and its graph.
 Find the indicated transformed function g(x) from its parent function f(x).
-Basic knowledge of translation such as horizontal shift and vertical shift; reflection, horizontal / vertical stretches and horizontal / vertical compressions are required to solve these transformation worksheets.
+Basic knowledge of translation such as horizontal shift and vertical shift; reflection, horizontal / vertical stretches and horizontal / vertical compressions are required to solve these transformation worksheet pdfs.
 A number of free printable worksheets are available for practice.

 Printing Help - Please do not print worksheets with grids directly from the browser.
 Kindly download them and print.

-In this set of transformation worksheets, for every linear function f(x), apply the translation and find the new translated function g(x).
+In this set of pdf transformation worksheets, for every linear function f(x), apply the translation and find the new translated function g(x).
 Follow the relevant rules f(x) + c / f(x) - c to make vertical shifts of c units up/down and f(x + c) / f(x - c) to make horizontal shifts of c units left/right.

-In this set of transformation worksheets, test your comprehension on translation of graphs.
+In this set of printable transformation worksheets for high school, test your comprehension on translation of graphs.
 Each grid has two graphs, the original graph f(x) and the translated graph g(x).
 Find the correct vertical or horizontal shift.